dongleqing-pizi/dongleqing-pizi.github.io/_pages/about.md

   - /about.html
 ---
 Hey there!
 I am currently a Ph.D.
-Student in Information Systems at School of Management,Xiamen University, under the supervision of Prof. Xin Fu.
+Student in Information Systems at School of Management,Xiamen University，under the supervision of Prof. Xin Fu.

 Research Interests
 ------